Marcin Szamotulski, PhD

 • and more ...

 It allows to write production components that can run both in real IO and in simulation.
 Testing components in simulation using property testing proved to be a thorough and efficient way of checking correctness.
-We combined simulation testing together with contravariant tracing, which gave us insight how internal state evolves during the simulation and verify that it behaves as specified.
+We combined simulation testing together with contravariant tracing, which gave us insight into how the internal state evolves during the simulation and verify that it behaves as specified.
 We applied this approach to multiple complex components.

 • simulate communication between multiple components in a distributed system

-• do error injection, and simulation of network attenuation
+• do error injection and simulation of network attenuation

 • simulate a TCP simultaneous open, which as observed by us, is not a rare event on Cardano mainnet